shumbor/accel-ppp-docs/configuration/pppoe.rst

     For use ippool need add this module to ``[modules]`` section, and sets params on section ``[ip-pool]``

+**ipv6-pool=pool_name**
+  By default is not defined.

+  Specifies ipv6 pool name which accel-ppp will use for allocate client ipv6 prefix.

+**ipv6-pool-delegate=pool_name**
+  By default is not defined.

+  Specifies ipv6 prefix delegation pool name which accel-ppp will use for allocate client ipv6 prefix delegation.

 **vlan-mon=[re:]name[,filter]**
   vlan-mon needs for automatiicaly crate vlans interfaces.
 Support regular expression (re:).
 Parameter specifies list of vlans or ranges of vlans to monitor for and may be in following form: ``vlan-mon=eth1,2,5,10,20-30``